Looking 4 a trip to plan as #3 on bucket list. 2 wks. Some of my ideas: Costa Rica, Belize, Rio & surrounding areas, Tuscany & Florence.

 Once I'm in Montezuma, usually the only thing I want a car for is to go over to watch the sunset on the other side (the easiest way is via Cobano, but I've read there is a shortcut through Delicias that I haven't done yet, so ask if adventurous).
 Otherwise, I don't really need it.
 So if you do get an ATV rental for a day, be sure to catch sunset in St. Teresa.
 I've driven all around the south end of the peninsula in the ATV (Montezuma to Cabo Blanco to Santa Teresa to Manzinillo to Paquera and to Cobano for gas and back to Montezuma).

 I would recommend Tuscany over Central America any day.
 I grew up in Europe and have travelled a fair amount.
 I am just wrapping up a 2 1/2 month visit to Costa Rica, and have little positive to say about this country.

 Note that I have been staying with Costa Rican family in a remote area.
 It's hot, humid, and while people are friendly, they can never give you a straight answer on anything.
 It's the most frustrating place.

 Of course, if you are ONLY going to tourist locations then your trip will be much much better!
 It does boast beautiful scenery, mountains, and wildlife.

 My preference is culture, and old Europe.

-Good luck on your travels. almost 5 years ago
+Good luck on your travels. over 5 years ago